victoriaaa234/YelpDatabaseApplication/Log.md

 # Team No Wei Log #

+## February 15th, 2017
+### General
+Team No Wei split our efforts into different tasks during the meeting at the HRBB Louge.
+Yerania and Victoria worked on implementing the database for Checkpoint 3.
+Kevin worked on implementing the test cases.
+Furthermore, we worked more on the details of our implementation as a team.

+### Progress:
+- Kevin - Worked on linking the DLL and the Header file to a database test file.
+Utilizing the Catch C++ library.
+- Victoria - Started working on the Database API implementation.
+- Yerania - Completed Record implementation and began implementation work on Table API.

+### TODO:
+- Finish Test Cases
+- Finish Implementation of Database API
+- Analyze code written for test cases and Database API.

 ## February 11th, 2017
 ### General
 Team No Wei completed the API documentation (See commit #c232772e4d76581e5cc0a905ae644e666c7b0428).
 We noticed a bug in our implementation of the record API.
 Following the standards defined previously, we created a Github Issue and fixed it accordingly.
 Overall, Team No Wei has completed Checkpoint 1 and is waiting to submit on eCampus.
 After submission, we will close Milestone 1.